raosaqib/RestAssurred-TestNG-Allure/README.md

 - Download the latest version as a zip archive from bintray.
 - Then, click the Files tab and then download the .zip file for windows.
 For Linux, you can download .tgz file.
 For Mac use brew to install allure.
 - Unpack the archive to allure-commandline directory and navigate to bin in my case it's.[C:\automationsoftware\allure-2.13.0\bin]
-- Navigate to bin directory.[copy the path up to bin
+- Navigate to bin directory.[copy the path up to bin]
-- Add allure to system PATH.[define allure in env. varb and give the allure ]
+- Add allure to system PATH.[Define allure in env. variables and give the name as allure ]
 - check allure is available on the syatem now-allure --version
-- navigate to project deirectoryand run the commab -allure serve allure -results
+- Navigate to project deirectory and run the commab -allure serve allure -results

 - NOTE:-After importing the project you may see the error- Cannot switch on a value of type String for source level below 1.7.
 Only convertible int values or enum variables are permitted- please select the quickfix.(jre 1.7 & above]